citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 forum = 0
 +++

-Fall arrives once more, and like I mentioned in [August's progress report](/entry/citra-progress-report-2017-august), I am extremely excited for what's in store.
+Winter arrives once more, and like I mentioned in [August's progress report](/entry/citra-progress-report-2017-august), I am extremely excited for what's in store.
 In fact, many of the really big goodies I've decided to seperate to their own articles, which should be coming up in the next few weeks.